memfault/interrupt/_drafts/mcuboot-overview.md

 ## Triggering Firmware Upgrades from Main Application

-MCUboot has a few API that we will typically want to call from the main application to put the firmware update process in motion:
+MCUboot has a few functions that we will typically want to call from the main application to put the firmware update process in motion:

 1. `boot_set_pending(int permanent)` - This triggers a write to the image trailer in flash that